White Bean Tuna Salad

 Why This Recipe is a Keeper!

-Sometimes people who cook for a living are so busy cooking for other people that we don’t always eat well ourselves.
+Sometimes, people who cook for a living are so busy cooking for other people that they don’t always eat well.
 We need easy and healthy, too!

-When cooking for a client, I don’t have time to sit down and enjoy lunch because I’m usually juggling five items at once.
-A quick bite here and there is pretty much it so I usually take salads like this Tuna, White Bean Salad with Artichokes with me.
+When cooking for a client, I don’t have time to sit down and enjoy lunch because I usually juggle five items at once.
+A quick bite here and there is pretty much it, so I typically take salads like this White Bean Tuna Salad with me.

-Here’s why this tuna salad is so perfect for me and why you’ll love it too!
+Here’s why this white bean tuna salad is so perfect for me and why you’ll love it, too!

-• You can pull it together quickly and easily.
+• It can be pulled together quickly and easily.

 • It’s loaded with bold, vibrant flavors.